-More than 99% of the world’s natural rubber is made from latex derived from rubber trees, which are primarily sourced from Southeast Asia.
+More than 99% of the world’s natural rubber is made from latex derived from rubber trees, which is primarily sourced from Southeast Asia.
 The tire industry uses approximately 70% of the world’s natural rubber, and demand for natural rubber is growing.
 This raises various social, environmental and economic concerns and opportunities associated with the production of this important commodity.
 Social and agricultural practices in natural rubber production can vary greatly and can have significant impacts on the livelihood and rights of local people, as well as local ecosystems through potential habitat conversions and reduction of species from deforestation.